Bill Waller: Executive action and appointments

 As governor, Waller began hosting weekly press conferences.
 He was ex officio a member of Mississippi State Sovereignty Commission and responsible for appointing several other of its members.
 The sovereignty commission was responsible for upholding segregation in the state, though by the time Waller took office it had little business to conduct.
 He delayed in naming his appointees to the body and sent a representative to its meetings in lieu of his attendance.
 In 1973 he vetoed the commission's funding bill, leading it to shut down in June before being formally abolished in 1977.
 Despite some criticism in the press over costs, he directed the purchase of the state's first jet to serve as official transportation for state officials.
 He undertook several trips to Europe, Asia, and South America to secure business deals for the state.

 Waller appointed several blacks to positions in state government and his staff, the first time this had been done since the Reconstruction era, but most had no history of political activity.
 His first black appointee was Jim Rundles as a special assistant.
 Rundles was known as a mild-mannered man who had refused to take part in civil rights demonstrations.
 He also appointed the first black woman to a state board in Mississippi's history and integrated the Mississippi Highway Patrol.
 On the whole, his administration was overwhelmingly staffed by whites.
 He created a Minority Advisory Committee and an Office of Minority Business Enterprise.
 In August 1972, he became the first Mississippi governor to visit the territory of the Mississippi Band of Choctaw Indians when he spoke at the opening of the Choctaw Indian Fair.

 At the onset of his term, Waller and his family decided not to move into the Mississippi Governor's Mansion, which had fallen into disrepair.
 Waller's wife led a campaign to restore the house, and the family eventually occupied it in May 1975.
 Unlike his predecessors and successors, Waller refused to use convicts as servants in the mansion.
-In 1972, he authorized the work release of one of the men convicted of murdering civil rights activist Vernon Dahmer.
+In 1972, he authorized the work release of Charles Wilson, one of the men convicted of murdering civil rights activist Vernon Dahmer.
 Waller had served as legal counsel for the convicted murderer prior to his election, and his action drew scrutiny from blacks.
-The following week, he declared that Medgar Evers Day would be celebrated on the tenth anniversary of the civil rights leader's death, but then did not attended the formal ceremony marking the date.
+Waller responded to criticism by saying that Wilson, who made artificial limbs, was needed for his skills in Laurel, Mississippi, and by releasing Hal C. Zachary, a black college graduate who had murdered a segregationist, under the same program.
+The following week, Waller declared that Medgar Evers Day would be celebrated on the tenth anniversary of the civil rights leader's death, but then did not attended the formal ceremony marking the date.
 Some observers saw this declaration as an attempt to deflect from the release authorization.